OpenChemFacts/.github/contributing.md

 ---

-## ğŸ“œ Code of Conduct
+## í³œ Code of Conduct

 By contributing to OpenChemFacts, you agree to follow our Code of Conduct.

 ---

-## ğŸ¤ Getting Help
+## í´ Getting Help

 If you have questions or need help => reach out to maintainers (currently: @albanfournier)

-Thank you for contributing! ğŸ™
+Thank you for contributing! í¹